quchen/articles/cont_monad.md

       return $ makePDF d'
 ```

 To sum it up, **each `callCC` carries around its own `exit` function**, callable by the name of the lambda parameter.
-If you use this `exit` anywhere in its scope, the result of the corresponding `callCC` block will be `exit`'s argument; if you do not use it, the program works as if there was no "`callCC $ \exit ->`" in the first place.
+If you use this `exit` anywhere in its scope, the result of the corresponding `callCC` block will be `exit`'s argument; if you do not use it, the program works as if there was no `callCC $ \exit ->` in the first place.